yashovardhan/docusaurus-openai-search-backend/README.md

 # Docusaurus OpenAI Search Backend

-A secure backend proxy for the Docusaurus OpenAI Search plugin.
-This server handles OpenAI API requests, keeping your API key secure and adding rate limiting and CORS protection.
+AI backend service for the Docusaurus OpenAI Search plugin.
+This service is the brain of the AI search functionality, handling all AI operations including intelligent keyword generation and RAG-based answer generation, while keeping your OpenAI API keys secure on the server side.

+## Architecture

+This backend service is responsible for:
+- **AI Logic**: All prompts and AI interactions are handled here
+- **Keyword Generation**: Analyzes queries to generate optimal search keywords
+- **Answer Generation**: Uses RAG to create comprehensive answers from documentation
+- **Security**: Keeps API keys secure and validates all requests

+The frontend SDK simply coordinates between this backend and Algolia search.

 ## Deployment Status